sguha-work/fiddle-grabber/README.md

 ```
 fiddles - The root folder holding all the sub folders
 <website> - top most folder of each link crawled
-<website>.html - A complete ready to run html file holding all of the coding,If ajax call is there then may not work if not executed from any host
+<website>.html - A complete ready to run html file holding all of the coding,If Ajax call is there then may not work if not executed from any host
 files - This folder holds the piece of files
 demo.html - The html script of the fiddle
-demo.js - The javascript coding of the fiddle
+demo.js - The JavaScript coding of the fiddle
 demo.css - The styles of the fiddle
 demo.details - Holds title, description, external resources of the fiddle
 url.txt - The URL of the fiddle